 From $13

 Tigerline, Tiger Ferry.
 Usually routed via Koh Phi Phi (short stop).
 Morning departures only.
-Note: Koh Lanta ferries stop during May-October low season.
+Note that Koh Lanta ferries stop during the May to October low season.

 Andaman Sea